 6 weeks - 7.5-7.5 hours of lecture and 2-5 hours of discussion per week 8 weeks - 6-6 hours of lecture and 2-4 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Formerly known as: 9D The Middle East: Read Less [-] HISTORY 14 Introduction to the History of Japan 4 Units Terms offered: Fall 2022, Spring 2022, Fall 2020 A brisk introduction to the nearly two millennia of recorded Japanese history.
-As a survey, the course gives attention to broad themes and problems in Japan's political, social, and cultural/intellectual history.
-Topics include the dialectic of national and local identities in shaping Japanese politics, Japan's interaction with the Asian continent and the Western world, and the relation of past to present in modern times.
-Introduction to the History of Japan: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer:
+Formerly known as: 9D The Middle East: Read Less [-] HISTORY 13 Southeast Asia: From Prehistory to the Cold War 4 Units Terms offered: Not yet offered This course is a broad introductory survey of the history of Southeast Asia, covering prehistory, the classical era, the early modern era, the colonial era and the postcolonial era.
+The central focus will be on political developments but it will also explore change over time with regard to economy, society and culture.
+To capture Southeast Asia's profound diversity, it will address both regional phenomena (i.e. a regional economy, engagements with China and the Chinese, European colonialism, World War II, Japanese occupation, decolonization and the Cold War) and local political narratives.
+For the modern era, it covers the political narratives of the region's five biggest countries: Burma, Indonesia, the Philippines, Siam, and Vietnam.
+Southeast Asia: From Prehistory to the Cold War: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer: